 The Wonders curriculum is organized through genre.
 Each unit engages students through a theme or big idea, and students read widely through connected texts that require listening, speaking, and writing in various genres across content areas.
 By mastering the structure of genres, students will read more broadly and deeply as they become independent readers and writers.
 Genres included throughout the K-5 program are realistic fiction, personal narrative, poetry, fables, folktales, nursery rhymes, informational text, biography, fantasy, fairytale, and drama.

-The Wonders program supports six student habits for learning which help students to master thinking skills about their reading, writing, speaking, and listening.
+The Wonders program supports six student habits for learning that help students master thinking skills in reading, writing, speaking, and listening.
 These habits, integrated throughout the curriculum, teach students to:

 -